What’s data-driven returns?

 Let’s break it down.

-Product-level insights: What’s behind the returns?
+Product-level insights: What’s driving returns?

 Knowing which products are being returned is only half the battle.
 You also need to know who’s returning them.